mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

 I am going to the `LGA's conference
 <http://sites.idea.gov.uk/annual-conference/>`_ and will be hosting a Fringe
 Breakfast on July 3rd at 8am in Manchester.
-Some people more intelligent and entertaining than me will be speaking, so don't worry.

 The goal - to find 4 services that at least 4 council leaders want and will need to replace this year.
+Services that are poorly, if at all, served by their current IT.

 Then get them to fund 1/4 of their budget into a G-Cloud based Open Development pilot project.

 We (hopefully pretty soon I will be we) shall setup a committee of Open Source Worthies, who will take on project oversight, to guide and mentor projects to find their own ways within the best practises of Open Source development.

 And then arrange commercial cloud companies to host and support the projects.

 This way, real people in government will be able to help real users with Open Source tools that cost us the taxpayer only what they cost to build.